Gutenberg Castle: History

 At the turn of the 15th century, the castle underwent extensive new construction works as part of an initiative by Holy Roman Emperor Maximilian I to repair the damage inflicted upon the castle by a siege in 1499, during the Swabian War.
 Gutenberg Castle was equipped until 1537 with a drawbridge, which had to be dismantled due to storm damage that year.
 It was never replaced.
 During the 17th and 18th centuries, the castle ceased to be used for military purposes and was damaged by several fires.
 It was still being used as a residence around 1750.
 After a fire in 1795 that greatly damaged Balzers, the castle ruins were used as a source of building material for the reconstruction of the town.
-The castle was purchased and slightly repaired by the town in 1824, then sold in 1854 to Princess Franziska of Liechtenstein.
+The town castle purchased and slightly repaired the castle in 1824, then sold in 1854 to Princess Franziska of Liechtenstein.